 Iced Oatmeal Cookies

-- For the cookies
+For the oatmeal cookies

-- For the glaze
+For the icing

 - 1 cup powdered sugar

-- 1 1/2 Tablespoons milk
+- 1 ½ Tablespoons milk

 - Preheat your oven to 350 degrees and line two baking sheets with parchment paper or a silicone baking mat.
 Set aside.